 What's He doing?
-Sitting on His throne.
+Sitting.
 That's right.
+ESV, "He who sits in the heavens."
 He is seated on a throne, indicating total control.
 He's not threatened, or worried, or caught off guard by men's rebellion against Him.

 Is that how you view God?
-It's good to remember this when everybody else is wringing their hands.
+It's good to remember this when so many are wringing their hands.
 God is on the throne.
-He's seated on His throne, ruling in heaven!
+He's seated on His throne, ruling in heaven.